Pearly, white, and straight teeth are possible thanks to orthodontics.

 - Noodles are also easy to bite.
 You can also test your creativity and cooking skills by coming up with noodle recipes.
 Be cautious of the “no” foods when mixing your noodles, okay?

-- Dairy like yogurt and soft cheese is an excellent source of calcium and stimulates the saliva.
+- Dairy like yogurt and soft cheese are excellent sources of calcium and stimulate the saliva.

-- Steamed vegetables are the best preparation for vegetables while on braces.
-Chewing on raw vegetables may damage the teeth and braces as they are hard.
+- Steamed vegetables are the best preparation for vegetables while wearing braces.
+Chewing on raw vegetables may damage the braces as they are hard.
+Even munching on hard, raw veggies (or fruits) has been known to dislodge a loose tooth!

 - Low-sugar ice cream is an alternative to caramel, taffy, and hard candies for dessert.
-You can also make your ice cream by smoothing fruits, adding yogurt, and freezing them.
+You can also make your own ice cream by smoothing fruits, adding yogurt, and freezing them.
+The addition of refined sugar is not necessary as fructose is typically sweet enough as is.

-There are plenty of recipes and foods you can make and eat.
-You must remember the foods to avoid while you are in braces to ensure that no damage will be done to your teeth and braces.
+There are plenty of recipes and foods you can make and eat that are good for oral health.
+You must remember the foods to avoid while you are wearing braces to ensure that no damage will be done to your teeth and braces.

 Also, proper oral hygiene is essential.
 Brush regularly and floss daily to remove food particles that may linger in the mouth.
 Finish off your everyday dental routine with mouthwash for the optimal clean.

-While you are on braces, multiple dental visits will be required, so make sure to go to your dental appointments to check on your progress.
+While you are wearing braces, multiple dental or orthodontic visits will be necessary.
+So, make sure to go to your dental appointments to check on your progress.

-At Hawaii Family Dental, our recognized best orthodontists will assist you in getting the best from your orthodontic treatment.
-With a personalized treatment plan, you will be guided to your journey to straighter teeth that is suitable for your needs and conditions.
+At Hawaii Family Dental, our recognized best orthodontists will assist you in getting the best out of your orthodontic treatment.
+With a custom treatment plan, we will guide you on your journey to straighter teeth most suitable for your needs and conditions.

 Disclaimer: The oral health information published on this web page is solely intended for educational purposes.
 Hawaii Family Dental strongly recommends to always consult licensed dentists or other qualified health care professionals for any questions concerning your oral health.